apache/paimon/docs/content/engines/hive.md

 ## Quick Start with Paimon Hive Catalog

-By using paimon Hive catalog, you can create, drop and insert into paimon tables from Flink.
+By using paimon Hive catalog, you can create, drop, select and insert into paimon tables from Flink.
 These operations directly affect the corresponding Hive metastore.
 Tables created in this way can also be accessed directly from Hive.

 **Step 1: Prepare Flink Hive Connector Bundled Jar**